Vegan Life > Recipes > Dinner > Carrot and Pumpkin Soup

 Can I make this nut-free?
 Sure, just substitute the cashew cream for 1 cup of canned coconut cream (or you can use the thick cream from the top of a can of full-fat coconut milk).
 This may result in a thinner soup, so before you blend your ingredients, remove 1 cup of vegetable broth, then add in your coconut milk or cream.
 If it's too thick after blending, then you can add more vegetable broth until you reach your desired consistency.

 What kind of pumpkin should I use?
-Sugar pumpkins (also known as pie pumpkins) are the variety I used in my soup.
-You could also make this with a Hokkaido pumpkin, but avoid the large pumpkins that are used for carving, as those don't have much flavor.
+Sugar pumpkins (also known as pie pumpkins) are the variety I used in my soup, and I've also made this recipe with other varieties of small pumpkin and butternut squash.
+Any sweet pumpkin will work, but avoid the large pumpkins that are used for carving, as those don't have much flavor and the texture is a bit watery.

 Can I use canned pumpkin puree instead of fresh pumpkin?
 Fresh pumpkin will give you the best flavor, but pumpkin season is short.
 If you can't get fresh pumpkin, you could either substitute with fresh butternut squash, or use about 1 1/2 15-ounce cans of pumpkin puree.
 Canned pumpkin is already cooked, so you don't need to cook it together with the carrots and broth.
 You can just add it in before blending.